A Christian Ben 10 meets Avatar: The Last Airbender.

 Style: Action packed, fast paced, exciting, and visually amazing, the world of the Divine Nine is designed to catch our viewers’ eyes and draw them in like a spinning vortex.
 The characters, allies, enemies, locations, and activities of this show will blow the target audience completely away while leaving them wanting more.

-Setting: The setting of The Divine Nine is the real world as we know it.
+Setting: Set amid the backdrop of the Wyrdwar, the spiritual battle of good against evil, the setting of The Divine Nine is the real world as we know it.
 Our reality, and all that is within it, exists in parallel to the spiritual realm referenced in Biblical scripture, which is inhabited by all of the Hosts of Heaven and their Fallen counterparts.
 As they follow the main characters of The Divine Nine, viewers will continually find themselves in new and fascinating global locales as Demi and Davy seek clues to their parents’ location while also attempting to unravel the mystery of the Nine.
 From an experimental facility originally created by Jacques Cousteau beneath the waves of the Red Sea to an eternally boiling lake atop a secluded mountain on the Caribbean island of Dominica, each new location reveals the varied and amazing nature of our planet.

 Demi Bello is the picture of the reluctant hero: she doesn’t believe that she’s old enough, big enough, skilled enough, or smart enough to aid anyone.
 This is primarily because deep down, even at nine years old, she sees her parents as perfect and tells herself that she will never be able to live up to that standard.
 Demi is also heavily geared toward self-doubt, listening to the lies of the Enemy, and not the truth of the Lord.
 Ironically, every time she’s ever had to rise to the occasion, she’s been able to do so, but she rarely gives herself credit for those moments, ignoring or dismissing them utterly.
 There’s only one thing that she feels she is good at: taking care of her younger brother Davy, but that’s a job she’d really rather not have.
 Of the two Bello twins, Demi is by far the more studious and her ideal day would be spent curled up in a library window seat surrounded by books.